Last year in late September, Nathalie (@nathalie_wanders) and I escaped Paris for a summer weekend in Seville.

 When you ask anyone who’s been to Sevilla for their recommendations, they will almost all say Plaza de España and/or Real Alcázar, as both are main landmarks.
-The Real Alcázar is a royal palace set in the heart of Seville and was registered in 1987 by UNESCO as a World Heritage Site.
+The Real Alcázar is a royal palace set in the heart of Seville.
+UNESCO registered it in 1987 as a World Heritage Site.
 It is on almost everyone’s recommended list and for a good reason: this palace is a masterpiece.
 The amount of tile work truly is mesmerizing.
 The gardens are also immense, offering a nice time away from the crowds.

-I suggest you buy your tickets in advance online, because even by doing so, you will have to wait before entering.
+I suggest you to buy your tickets in advance online, because even by doing so, you will have to wait.
 We wanted to do so but unfortunately decided too late.
 We arrived before the opening and the queue was already forming.
 Luckily we only had to wait about 20 minutes.

 The patio in the photo is the sublime Patio de las Doncellas (Patio of the Maidens), at the heart of the palace.
 Surrounded by beautiful arches, plasterwork and tiling, it is my favorite part of the palace.

 Casa de Pilatos

 Same as the Real Alcázar, Casa de Pilatos also has an impressive display of tiles.
 It is a beautiful palace in the historic Santa Cruz neighborhood, that seemed to be much quieter and less crowded, perfect to check out on an afternoon.
 Built in the 15th century, this Andalusian palace incorporates a wonderful mixture of Mudéjar, Gothic and Renaissance decor, with some beautiful tilework and artesonados (ceilings of interlaced beams with decorative insertions).